Pro14: Who's in? How will conferences work? What about derby matches?

 How will they decide the winners?

 A play-off system.
-The top side from each conference will advance to the semi-finals.
+The top side from each conference will advance to the semi-finals and will have home advantage.

 Teams placed second and third in each conference play each other to determine the other two semi-finalists.
+The teams ranked secons in each conference will have home advantage.

 The play-offs will work over a three-week period after the regular season has been completed.